 If you have protein sensitive hair, you will notice that your hair often feels stiff and dry, no matter how often you wash and deep condition your hair.
-That’s why in this post, I will be providing 10 protein-free deep conditioners you can try in your natural hair.
+So if you find your hair feeling hard, after applying the best hair product, you should check the ingredients list to see if there are proteins in the product.

 Even though our hair needs protein, and a protein-moisture balance is so crucial for healthy hair, the dangerous truth is that if there’s an overload of protein in your hair, it can cause more harm than good.